ridibooks/lightweight-rest-tester/README.md

 ## 3. Response

 The `response` part validates the received status code (`statusCode`) and JSON by JSON Schema (`jsonSchema`).
-They are all optional.
-However, you should put at least one of them.
+They are all optional, but at least one of them should be provided.

 #### statusCode
 The expected status code.
-If you put an array of status codes, a test will be passed when one of these codes is received.
-For example, the following `statusCode` will pass a test if the received status code is either `200` or `201`:
+When an array of status codes is given, a test checks if one of these codes is received.
+For example, the following `statusCode` checks if the received status code is either `200` or `201`:
 ```json
 "response": {
   "statusCode": [200, 201]